 Access to Kempton Nature Reserve and Crossness Nature Reserve

-When you become a Friend of the Hogsmill Nature Reserve (free of charge to members of the SDBWS) your membership will also allow you free entry to the other two reserves.
+When you become a Friend of the Hogsmill Nature Reserve (free of charge to SDBWS members) your membership will also allow you free entry to the other two reserves.
 You will however still need to register as a Friend for the other reserves you wish to visit.

-If you wish to visit Kempton NR or Crossness NR, fill in an application form for the reserve and send this to the Nature Reserves Manager (details below) together with a passport-sized photo.
-When applying for Kempton or Crossness, please state on the application form that you are a member of SDBWS and that you are also registered as a friend of Hogsmill STW Nature Reserve.
+If you wish to register with Kempton NR or Crossness NR, contact the Nature Reserve Manager by email or post (details below) and state that you are a member of SDBWS and that you are also registered as a friend of Hogsmill STW Nature Reserve.
 Likewise, if you are already a member of Kempton NR or Crossness NR, please state this when applying to become a Friend of the Hogsmill NR.

 Although you must register for each reserve you wish to visit, you will not be issued with separate membership cards for each reserve.
 The one membership card will be valid for the other two reserves.